 burnishing fluid for the first time.

-It only took a 2–3-minute dip for the tracks to change to a nice dark dirty grey colour.
+It only took a 2–3-minute dip for the tracks to change to a nice dark, dirty grey colour.
 A perfect tone to start off with.
-After cleaning off any remaining agent in soapy water, they were treated to various enamel washes and speckling with a myriad of acrylic and pigments mixes.
-A dirty process but well worth it.
+After cleaning off any remaining fluid agent in soapy water, then rinsed and dried with a hair dryer, they were treated to various enamel washes.
+To start the next stage of weathering they were speckling with acrylic and pigments mixes.

 Initial weathering steps on the tracks

 The next step was one I hadn’t tried before.
-I had read an Adam Wilder blog in which, after applying the colour modulation technique, although pleased with the contrast obtained, he felt that he no longer had the desired dark yellow hue he was after.
-This he corrected by airbrushing a very thin coat of Tamiya X-24 clear yellow over the model.
+Adam Wilder painted a Ferdinand and on his blog stated that - after applying the colour modulation technique, although pleased with the contrast obtained, he felt that he no longer had the desired dark yellow hue he was aiming for.
+This he corrected by airbrushing a very thin clear coat of Tamiya X-24 over the model.
 This has the effect of re-establishing the yellow tone to the base coat.
-As his build was also on a similar tank destroyer this was a perfect opportunity to see how this worked in practice.
+As I really liked the effect he acheived this was a perfect opportunity to see how this worked in practice.

-The Balkenkreuz decals were added then I thinned the X-24 clear yellow 50% with Tamiya acrylic thinners and proceeded to airbrush the whole model.
-I was very pleased with results.
+The Balkenkreuz and tank number decals were added, then with a 50% mix of X-24 and Tamiya acrylic thinners, I proceeded to airbrush the whole model with a light covering.
+Once dry I was very pleased with the results.

-A fine pin wash was then applied with a fine brush consisting of various Abteilung 502 brown toned oils and odourless turpentine.
+A pin wash was then applied with a fine brush, This consisted of various Abteilung 502 brown toned oil paints thinned with their odourless turpentine.

 Excess oil wash blended out